krutipatel07/code-refactor-WCAG3/README.md

 ## Screenshots

-* The referance images of building good code structure, Following path is: [./screenshots/sementic-html01.png]
+* The referance images of building efficient and simplified code structure, Following path is: [./screenshots/sementic-html01.png]

 ## Instructions

-* Link the css file to the [index.html] as <link rel="stylesheet" href="./assets/css/style.css"> with relative path.
+* Link the css file to the [index.html] as [<link rel="stylesheet" href="./assets/css/style.css">] with relative path.

 * All site images are in [./assests/images/digital-marketing-meeting.jpg]

-* !mockup-image of The website with color theme, text, images, navigation, information about site inside [./mockup-image/01-html-css-git-homework-demo.png]
+* Mockup-image of The website with color theme, text, images, navigation, information about site inside [./mockup-image/01-html-css-git-homework-demo.png]

 ## Installation